-Opened in 1970, Woburn Safari Park is one of the UK’s oldest wild animal parks and has over 80 species of wild animals roaming in 300 acres of beautiful parkland.
+Opened in 1970, Woburn Safari Park is one of the UK’s oldest wild animal parks and has over 1,000 wild animals roaming in 300 acres of beautiful parkland.

 Established by the 13th Duke of Bedford, the park has a long history of species conservation dating back more than 100 years.
 Today, Woburn Safari Park is internationally recognised as a centre of excellence for the conservation of endangered wildlife and houses probably the biggest concentration of critically endangered African ungulates (hoofed mammals) on Earth.

 Minerva, the Amur Tiger at Woburn Safari Park

 Woburn Golf Club has three tournament hosting courses with the Duke’s, Duchess’ and Marquess’ courses.
 It is the first 54 hole golf venue to have all three courses featured in Golf Monthly Magazine's Top 100 courses in the UK and Ireland and Golf World Magazine's Top 100 courses in Britain and Ireland.

 Since hosting the Dunlop British Masters in 1979, more than fifty professional tournaments have been played over the three courses at Woburn.
 The role of honour reads like a who’s who of world golf.
 Seven former winners are members of the World Golf Hall of Fame: Seve Ballesteros, Nick Faldo, Sandy Lyle, Greg Norman, Patty Sheehan, Lee Trevino, Karrie Webb, plus major winners Laura Davies and Ian Woosnam.